There’s nothing more satisfying than a Sausage Plait on a cold summers day in August – eh?

 - Brush the plait with the beaten egg and add a touch of salt and cracked pepper.

-- serve immediately or allow to cool for picnics and ploughman’s.
+- Serve immediately if making a mid-week meal or allow to cool for picnics and ploughman's.

 I love the filling and the fact that these look so very appealing too – ordinary sausage rolls usually don’t.
 Great recipe idea!